Ginseng Harvesters and Collectors

 Ginseng Life Cycle

 American Ginseng (Panax quinquefolius) is a slow growing perennial plant.
-Ginseng Green Berries Perennial means it grows year after year.
+Perennial means it grows year after year.
 Ginseng propagation (growing) is mainly through the planting of seeds.
 When the top is removed before the berries mature in the fall - through wildlife browsing, topping to prevent theft, or with out-of-season harvest - these behaviors limit the ginseng plant's ability to reproduce.

 Before a ginseng plant can reproduce, the ginseng must grow and mature enough to produce the berries that enclose the seeds.

 Ginseng berries may contain 1 or 2 or more seeds per berry.
 The berries typically turn red in the fall.
 Some plants may produce red berries sooner; some produce later.
-Legal harvest is in the fall the allow for more berries to ripen and allow the seeds to have the best opportunity for future germination.
+Legal harvest is in the fall to allow for more berries to ripen and allow the seeds to have the best opportunity for future germination.

 Seeds are ideally planted 2 cm (5/8 inch) in the soil.
 Kentucky regulations state to plant with no tool other than your finger.
 The reason for this is a common sense approach to seed planting depth, as the ideal is about to one's first joint on their index finger.